 * * *

 The arms race to identify and recruit the perfect students was in part fueled by a race to rank the best schools.
 Between 1970 and 1983, college enrollment increased by 47 percent.
 The growing demand meant a heightened interest in knowing how the country’s thousands of schools stacked up against each other.
-So in 1983, U.S. News & World Report launched its rankings were launched in 1983.
+So in 1983, U.S. News & World Report launched its rankings.
 “For generations, colleges and universities had generally relied on a mysterious brew of prestige and reputation,” wrote the journalist Max Kutner in a 2014 Boston Magazine article about the rankings.
 “Suddenly, legacies and tradition—qualities that had taken decades, and sometimes centuries, for schools to cultivate—were less important than cold, hard data.”

 U.S. News rankings often come up early in conversations about admissions mania.
 The rankings have shaped how colleges invest their resources and handle admissions because of what they take into consideration when grading institutions—things like academic reputation (peer reviews), selectivity (acceptance rate), and student caliber (average SAT score and graduation rate and high-school GPA).
 They gave us a standardized, numbers-driven definition of what it means to be a “good school.”
 And that definition was based, in part, on having the right students.
-Just as students with means began hiring tutors to help them prep for standardized tests, once the idea of a “good school” became standardized, schools increasingly started relying on a professional corps of consultants to help them recruit the right student body.
+Just as students with means began hiring tutors to help them prep for standardized tests, once the idea of a “good school” became standardized, schools started relying on a professional corps of consultants to help them recruit the right student body.
 So we entered the brave new world of the “enrollment-management consultant.”